 Galesburg, IL 61401-4999

 Resident Director and On-campus Director for the Knox Program in Barcelona

-While you're in Besançon, your Resident Director will become your advisor, your R.A., your confidant, and your tour guide, doing everything from picking you up at the airport and assisting you in selecting a host family to advising you on courses to take and restaurants to try.
-Your Resident Director will take you out for your birthday, to the movies, and the theater.
-And don't forget, your director will also serve as a great resource for historical, cultural and political aspects of France.
+While you're in Barcelona, your Resident Director will become your advisor, your R.A., your confidant, and your tour guide, doing everything from picking you up at the airport and assisting you in selecting a host family to advising you on courses to take and restaurants to try.
+Your Resident Director will take you out for your birthday, and to the movies, the theater, and soccer matches.
+And don't forget, your director will also serve as a great resource for historical, cultural and political aspects of Spain.

 The Resident Director for the Knox Program in Barcelona is Julio Noriega, Visiting Associate Professor of Spanish.

 If you're considering participation in the Knox Program in Barcelona, our On-campus Director can provide additional details about the program and help you with questions about courses offered, academic credit, student visa applications, and other important paperwork.

 The On-campus Director also holds informational meetings about the program.
 He or she will meet with you to discuss the most appropriate time frame for your study abroad experience.
 The On-campus Director also manages the selection of candidates for the program.

 The Resident Director for the Knox Program in Barcelona is Fernando Gomez, Associate Professor of Modern Languages.

 Fernando was born in Madrid, Spain to a Spanish father and an American mother but moved to California at the age of four where he lived until moving to Galesburg.
 During his third year of college, he moved back to Madrid to live with his family and attend the Complutense de Madrid to further his studies in Spanish linguistics and arts.
 Upon receiving his B.A., he moved to Seville, Spain where he studied flamenco guitar for nine months.